barryclark/jekyll-now/_posts/2017-5-9-light_verbs.md

 ---
 layout: post
-title: How many light verbs is too many?
+title: How many light verbs are too many?
 ---

 ## What are light verbs?